Sports Coach Logo Sports Coach Training Principles Fitness Components

 topics

-Mental health problems are both the UK and the worldwide epidemic.
+Mental health problems are both in the UK and the worldwide epidemic.
 With one British government report finding that 14.7% of people in this country go through mental health problems in the workplace, it is clear that there is a widespread problem.
-And for those who work in sport, the macho environment of some teams and relative lack of institutional support means that it can be even harder to turn up to work as a footballer, rugby player, or another sportsperson without experiencing problems.
-Many sports stars bravely fight back through communicating openly and honestly.
+For those who work in sports, the macho environment of some teams and relative lack of institutional support means that it can be even harder to turn up to work as a footballer, rugby player, or another sportsperson without experiencing problems.
+Many sports stars bravely fight back by communicating openly and honestly.

 Victoria Pendleton

-The Olympic cyclist has many achievements under her belt these days, but it has not always been rosy for Victoria Pendleton.
+The Olympic cyclist has many achievements but has not always been rosy for Victoria Pendleton.
 When she was in her twenties, she took to self-harm to manage her negative feelings, and she experienced low moods and similar problems.
 But talking - and visiting a psychiatrist - helped her.
 "There are so many people within the sport who do not feel comfortable talking about their weaknesses, but I cannot help but be honest," she has said.

 Marcus Trescothick